ruuda/blog/posts/a-reasonable-configuration-language.md

  * **GitHub Actions workflows** that differ in only a few commands — there is no native way to abstract those.
-   The same often applies to jobs within a workflow.
+   The same applies to jobs within a workflow.
  * **Kubernetes manifests** that are 80% the same for most applications, and an entire industry that fails to adopt a proper solution for this, and instead resorts to templating yaml,